innopolis-devops/labs/terraform/TF.md

 - To format files, perform `terraform fmt` in the terminal.
 - Better to use *outputs.tf* to define the outputs.
 - Better to use *variables.tf* to define the variables.
+- Do not hardcode such things as tokens - use environment variables instead.

 ## Docker